 These cast-iron entrances/exits for NYC’s original 1904 subway line were modeled after the ones used for Budapest, Hungary’s oldest subway line, which was constructed in 1896.
 These ornate structures that once lined the streets of Manhattan, were eventually taken down, starting in the 1950’s, because they were said to be blocking sight-lines for both pedestrians and motorists, causing accidents.
 By the late 60’s, all of these exotic-looking kiosks were replaced with the more ordinary staircases and railings that are familiar with subway riders today.

 While the original kiosk was featured in The Rag Man, the current replica was featured in the 1996 drama, Sleepers, in a scene that was supposed to be taking place in the summer of 1967.
-The filmmakers probably used this subway entrance because it had an old-fashioned look to it, but ironically, the subway kiosk would have actually been gone in 1967.
+The filmmakers probably used this subway entrance because it had an authentic, old-fashioned look to it, but ironically, the subway kiosk would have been gone in 1967.

 Exiting the Subway

-I used basic deductive reasoning in figuring out this location.
+I used basic deductive reasoning to figure out this location.
 I knew the mansion Kelly goes to was on the Upper East Side (see “Kelly Sells Junk” above), and since I could see there were large clusters of trees behind the subway stairs, I figured they were filming this quick scene somewhere next to Central Park.
 From there I just checked the map to see what subway entrances were near the east side of the Park, and the only one I found was for the 59th Street station for the BMT Broadway Line.
 A quick check in Google Street View and I was certain I found the right place.

 Researching this film has been a long, but rewarding experience, and even though some of the “New York” exteriors were shot in Los Angeles (including the “fire” scene below which was shot on a studio backlot), The Rag Man still contains a lot more on-location footage of NYC than most films of the time.
 Fortunately, Blakeslee and I (along with help from John Bengtson) were able to find almost all of the locations.